vectordotdev/vector/testing/github-12069/steps.md

 ## Plan

 Start by grabbing a Vector binary for 0.20.0, and build one from the PR branch.
 We'll use a simple configuration that will read records from stdin and attempt to send them to an HTTP sink.

 For the HTTP sink, we'll have one configuration that uses an invalid port and another, an identical version, which has the correct port.
 Since Vector will retry "connection refused" errors, and retry them infinitely, the messages will never be acknowledged, which ensures they remain in the buffer.
-For the purposes of verifying that the same data that went in is still present after migrating the disk v1 buffer, etc, we can use `dummyhttp` (a Rust project for serving up a simplistic HTTP endpoint that can be configured to respond a certain way) to listen on the port and inspect the HTTP request made by the sink.
+For the purposes of verifying that the same data that went in is still present after migrating the disk v1 buffer, etc., we can use `dummyhttp` (a Rust project for serving up a simplistic HTTP endpoint that can be configured to respond a certain way) to listen on the port and inspect the HTTP request made by the sink.

-For generating logs so we can fill up our disk buffers to their limit, we'll use [`flog`][flog] which is a handy tool for generating fake logs, and a lot of them very quickly.
+For generating logs, so we can fill up our disk buffers to their limit, we'll use [`flog`][flog] which is a handy tool for generating fake logs, and a lot of them very quickly.

 ## Test Case(s)